jmarkowski/simple-todo-script/README.md

 # Details

 The todo script tracks your todo items in a `.todo_list` in your home directory.
 If the file doesn't exist, one will be created.
-This file to track your todos.

 # Installation